 The diagram about person centred co-ordinated care near the end of life in section 3.6 was taken from the National Council for Palliative Care & National Voices (2014) and was reproduced with permission.
 It contains public sector information licensed under the Open Government License v3.0.

 The diagrams about what decisions are important to me at the end of life and after death in section 3.7 are taken from What's important to me.
 A review of choice in end of life care (Choice in End of Life Care Programme Board, 2015) and was reproduced with permission.
 It contains public sector information licensed under the Open Government License v3.0.

 Except for third party materials and otherwise stated in the acknowledgements section, this content is made available under a CreativeCommons

 This course is written for a UK-wide audience and has taken care to address terminology, guideline and policy differences.
 Participants are responsible for recognising country differences and adapting to their own context.

 The course may, from time to time, contain links to other (“third party”) web sites.
 These links are not provided as a guarantee or recommendation by the authors for the services, information, opinion or any other content on such third party web sites or as an indication of any affiliation, sponsorship or endorsement of such third party web sites.
 We take no responsibility for clinical decisions made on the basis of this information.

 Don’t miss out:

-The UK Parkinson’s Excellence Network is the driving force for improving Parkinson’s care, connecting and equipping professionals to provide the services people affected by the condition want to see.
+The UK Parkinson’s Excellence Network is the driving force for improving Parkinson’s care and aims to connect and equip professionals to transform health and care services for people with Parkinson's.

-The tools, education and data it provides are crucial for better services and professional development.
+The tools, education and data it provides are here to help support service improvement and professional development.